hmvege/LatViz/README.md

 ```

 #### Virtual env `venv`
-Assuming a virtual environment `venv` is created using Python 3.6.14,
+Assuming Python 3.6.14 is being used, we create the virtual environment `venv` by,
 ```bash
 python -m venv venv
 source venv/bin/activate